-*** Go to Saffron's Research and Teaching Webpage to view her most up-to-date information (inc. publications, office hours, teaching resources). ***
+*** Go to Saffron's Research and Teaching Webpage to view her most up-to-date information (inc. publications, teaching resources, etc.). ***

-Saffron O’Neill is a Senior Lecturer in Geography.
+Saffron O’Neill is Associate Professor in Geography.
 Her research explores the social science dimensions of climate variability and climate change.
 She particularly focuses on risk perception, risk communication and public engagement with climate change; and the implications of these areas for public policy.
 She has previously held positions at the University of Melbourne and the University of East Anglia.

-Saffron currently hold an ESRC Future Research Leader fellowship.
-This fellowship, ‘Visualising Climate Change’, aims to increase understanding of the representations and power of visual imagery for engaging people with climate change.
+Saffron held an ESRC Future Research Leader fellowship from 2012-2017.
+This fellowship, ‘Visualising Climate Change’, aimed to increase understanding of the representations and power of visual imagery for engaging people with climate change.
 Saffron is interested in the diverse places in which people experience weather and climate change in their everyday lives: from personal attachments to valued places, to interactions on social media platforms like Twitter.

 Broad research specialisms:

 - Legacy and social media representations of climate change